mila-iqia/fuel/docs/overview.rst

 Data streams: automating the iteration process
 ----------------------------------------------

+.. admonition:: In summary
+    :class: tip

+    * :class:`AbstractDataStream` subclasses are responsible for coordinating a dataset and an iteration scheme to iterate through the data.
+    * :class:`AbstractDataStream`'s :meth:`get_epoch_iterator` method returns
+      an iterator that returns examples or batches of examples.
+    * :class:`DataStream` is the most common data stream.
+Its constructor accepts a ``dataset`` argument and an ``iteration_scheme`` argument.

 Iteration schemes offer a more convenient way to visit the dataset than accessing the data by hand, but we can do better: the act of getting a fresh state from the dataset, getting a request iterator from the iteration scheme,